Form: past simple

 In the case of regular verbs, the past simple is formed by adding -ed to the base form of the verb for all persons.
 Note the changes in spelling:

-- stop, stopped (we double the final consonant if the verb finishes in consonant-vowel-consonant)
+stop » stopped (we double the final consonant if the verb ends in consonant-vowel-consonant)

 A number of verbs have irregular past forms.
 A few examples are: